Traditional 401(k) vs Roth 401(k): Which one is right for you?

 Need to dip into those funds early?
 With traditional 401(k) plans, you’ll face an additional 10% tax penalty if you withdraw money before turning 59½ years old.
 Yes, the age requirement is that specific.

 Roth 401(k) Plans

 Conversely, Roth 401(k) accounts allow employees to contribute on an after-tax basis.
 While you won’t be taxed on qualified withdrawals in the future, it does mean means your contributions will take a more substantial bite out of your paycheck today.

 Call it a case of having more money now versus more money later.
 When it finally comes time for retirement, you’ll have full access to your hard-earned money, tax free.
 If you’ve put aside a nest egg of $1 million entirely in your Roth account, you’ll be able to keep every penny (including all of the investment earnings!) when you receive a distribution, minus any administration fees.
 Traditional 401(k) accounts can’t boast that same benefit.

 Roth contributions shouldn’t be confused with voluntary after-tax 401(k) contributions, which are contributions past the annual employee deferral limit that are not tax deductible.
 As mentioned earlier, retirees withdrawing funds from a Roth account won’t need to pay any additional taxes.
 On the flip side, withdrawals from voluntary after-tax accounts require account holders to pay a tax on any gains made.

 Two Accounts, Same Limit

 It’s increasingly common for employers to “match” employee 401(k) contributions.
 Today, nearly half of businesses with retirement plans contribute at least 50 cents for every dollar deferred by employees, generally up to 6 percent of the employee's pay.
 Per some industry studies, a more generous “dollar for dollar” approach is on course to becoming just as popular.

-If an employer offers to match contributions made to a 401(k) plan, it match for both traditional and Roth accounts.
+If an employer offers to match contributions made to a 401(k) plan, it matches on both traditional and Roth account contributions.
 So does matching work any differently based on the kind of account?